Editor’s Note: This post has been updated with new links and content.

 Psychology Concept #30: Power of Authority

 Look for those valuable micro-influencers in your industry.
-These are influencers that are seen as a trusted source and have much more authority over buyer behavior than a paid celebrity or ad.
+These influencers are seen as trusted sources and have more effect on buyer behavior than a paid celebrity or ad.

-According to Warc, micro-influencers were found to have up to 22.2 times more conversations each week about recommendations on what to buy vs. an average consumer.
+According to one survey, micro-influencers had up to 22.2 times more conversations each week about recommendations on what to buy vs. an average consumer.

-“82% of consumers surveyed said they were highly likely to follow a recommendation made by a micro-influencers.”
+“82% of consumers surveyed said they were highly likely to follow a recommendation made by a micro-influencer.”

-What this means for you – don’t pay Kim Kardashian $1m to endorse your landing page offer.
+What does this mean for you?
+For starters, don’t pay Kim Kardashian $1M to endorse your landing page offer.